Eric is an amateur birder and photographer who is amazed by the natural world just about every day.

 We find Downy Woodpeckers in a wide range of habitats.
 Open fields or streams surrounded by old-growth deciduous forests are ideal.
 However, any open areas are acceptable, including parks and suburban landscapes.
-While mature trees provide the most opportunities for feeding, because of its tiny size the Downy Woodpecker can forage on smaller tree branches and bushes.
+While mature trees provide the most opportunities for feeding, the Downy Woodpecker can forage on smaller tree branches and bushes because of their tiny size.

-This bird’s range extends throughout most of the United States, and it is only absent in the desert regions of the southwest.
+This bird’s range extends throughout most of the United States, and it is only absent in the southwest desert regions.
 To the north, its habitat extends into Canada and Alaska.

 Feeding and Food Preferences

-At your feeder, the Downy Woodpecker happily accepts sunflower seeds, nuts, suet, and bits of dried fruit.
+The Downy Woodpecker happily accepts sunflower seeds, nuts, suet, and bits of dried fruit at your feeder.

 Downy Woodpeckers do not migrate.
 They remain in their range year-round and survive the winter by foraging in trees for dormant insects.
 However, some birds in the northernmost part of the range may move further south in the winter.
 And, birds in mountainous areas may move to lower elevations as the weather gets colder.